mgechev/ngresizable/readme.md

 # Angular Resizable

-Simple, tree-shakable, AoT, Universal and Web Worker friendly resizable component for Angular (2 and beyond).
+Simple, tree-shakable, AoT, Universal and Web Worker friendly resizable component for Angular (4 and beyond).

+For version compatible with Angular 2 install `0.1.2`.

 # How to use?